tholman/the-indie-web/_posts/2016-04-18-greatness.md

 authorGithub: tholman
 ---

-_Generative video's will never go out of fashion.
+_Generative videos will never go out of fashion.
 Greatness is the latest and greatest by [Raven Kwok](http://ravenkwok.com/)._

 Built with Processing, the entire video uses a lot of great generative variations.
 Really breathtaking.